Your pairing interview

 Write a game of Space Invaders that has computer-controller enemies that move left and right automatically and a human-controlled player that you can move left and right with the arrow keys.

-During your interview, you can add the ability to shoot bullets at the enemies and track your score.
+During your interview, you'll pair on adding more functionality to your game.
+For example, you might add the ability to shoot bullets at the enemies and track your score.

 Database server

-During your interview, you will pair on saving the data to a file.
-You can start with simply appending each write to the file, and work on making it more efficient if you have time.
+During your interview, you'll pair on improving your server.
+For example, you might decide to save the data to a file; you could start with simply appending each write to the file, and work on making it more efficient if you have time.

 Symbolic differentiator